Constanta, historically known as Tomis, is Romania’s largest port on the Black Sea coast and a popular destination for summer holidays.

 According to experts, these historical artifacts date from the Roman-Byzantine period.
 You can still see a part of the Roman wall and two gateways.

 The Genoese Lighthouse

-Located on the waterfront, the historic monument was originally built around the 1300s, in honor of the Genoese merchants who had established a flourishing sea trade here.
+Located on Constanta’s promenade, close to the Casino and old town, this historic monument was originally built around the 1300s, in honor of the Genoese merchants who had established a flourishing sea trade here.

-A visit to the National History and Archaeology Museum
+Visit the National History and Archaeology Museum

 Here, one can find an impressive collection of ancient art, including archaeological finds.
 The exhibitions dedicated to Dobruja are particularly impressive, offering a glimpse into both ancient and medieval history.